 The secret sauce?
 Powerful new engines that will carry these birds across big oceans for far less money per passenger.
 The revolutionary Geared Turbofan from Pratt & Whitney is the driving force behind the early success of the A320 Neo, with reported fuel savings of 17 percent on a six-hour flight versus the older iteration of the same plane.
 Boeing makes similar claims for its 737 Max, saying that if all older narrow bodies were replaced with their advanced siblings, it would have the same impact on the environment as removing 4.5 million cars from the road.
 Since fuel is one of an airline’s biggest expenses, that goosed-up economy alone justifies the Max’s price tag of around $100 million.

-“This turns a route that might not have made sense before into a reality,” says Peter Ingram, chief commercial officer of Hawaiian Airlines, whose company has bought 18 A321 Neos, the larger version of this advanced plane.
-It will carry 189 passengers in two classes of service about 4,000 miles nonstop, making routes like Honolulu to Portland economically feasible, although Hawaiian is mum about where it will fly the new plane.
+“This turns a route that might not have made sense before into a reality,” says Peter Ingram, chief executive officer of Hawaiian Airlines, whose company has bought 18 A321 Neos, the larger version of this advanced plane.
+It will carry 189 passengers in two classes of service about 4,000 miles nonstop, snd Hawaiian is using it to connect the U.S. West Coast with Hawaii.

 Until now, the conventional wisdom was that only a wide-body jetliner like the Boeing 767 or the Airbus A330 made sense on nonstop flights of more than seven or eight hours fully loaded.
 And that’s still true for the ultra-long-haul runs like New York to Singapore.
 But not every long-distance route has the demand to support a jet with 300-plus passengers.
 Swap the behemoths for smaller, more fuel-efficient planes, though, and the number of possible routes explodes.